 - URL structure

-WooCommerce SEO - tips and guide for 2023
+WooCommerce SEO - tips and guidelines for 2024

 Now comes the exciting part: We delve deeper into the topic of WooCommerce SEO and reveal a total of eight tips and measures that have proven themselves in practice.
 You can implement all of them with relatively little effort in your WooCommerce online store.